Why Diversity Should Matter to You

 Are you looking for a college where the student body represents a blend of different ages and generations, or would you prefer a college where most students are about your own age?

-The typical student is between the ages of 18-22.
+The "traditional" college student is thought to be between the ages of 18-21.
 However, this university appears to attract a majority of older students.
-At Baker University, 28.4% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
+At Baker University, 28.4% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
 We rank Baker #47 in the nation for student age diversity.

 Explore Age Diversity at Baker

-Analyze the age range of Baker undergraduates with the following chart.
+Analyze the age range of Baker students with the following chart.